genialtechie/dapp-starter-kit/README.md

 * In the node console, run `npm install` to install dependencies.
 * Run `truffle migrate`, you should see a new "build" folder in the directory if there are no issues.
 * Enjoy coding!

+# NOTE
+When deploying to infura make sure to use .env to secure vulnerable data!